martinasarimona/enggar/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Pelatihan Manajerial Demo

+This application includes a Blade view built from `demo.html` to showcase the training system interface.
+The project is configured to use MySQL for database migrations by default.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: